Nathan Lukes

-Nathan Donald Lukes (/'luːkəs/ LOO---kuhs; born July 12, 1994) is an American professional baseball outfielder for the Toronto Blue Jays of Major League Baseball (MLB).
+Nathan Donald Lukes (/'luːkəs/ LOO-kəs; born July 12, 1994) is an American professional baseball outfielder for the Toronto Blue Jays of Major League Baseball (MLB).
 He made his MLB debut in 2023.

 High school and college

 Lukes grew up in Antelope, California and attended Center High School.
 He enrolled at California State University, Sacramento and played college baseball for the Sacramento State Hornets for three seasons.
 He was named All-Western Athletic Conference (WAC) after hitting .347 with 26 RBI and 54 runs scored in his sophomore season.
 After the season, Lukes played collegiate summer baseball for the Victoria HarbourCats in the West Coast League.
 He repeated as a first team All-WAC selection as a junior after batting for a .345 average with 81 total hits, seven home runs, 38 RBI, and 13 stolen bases.
 Lukes finished his collegiate career as Sacramento State's all-time hit leader with 244.